 A drying process can be fast and effective even at low temperatures.
 One lowers the system pressure by applying a vacuum. amixon® apparatuses are manufactured gas-tight.
 They can be operated with a vacuum of less than 50 mbar or even less than 5 mbar.
 If the pressure in the mixer-dryer is only 50 mbar, water will boil at a temperature of 33°C already.
 If the pressure in the mixer-dryer is only 10 mbar, water boils already at 10°C. Contact drying in the amixon® mixer dryer is a particularly gentle and low-emission drying method.
 The result is a dry, pure powder.

-Sometimes, pressed compound feeds or agglomerated powders should be supplemented with high liquid/fat contents.
-Here, impregnation can be conveniently applied by heating and vacuuming the powders/ pressed pellets before adding the fat.
-Then the capillaries are free of gas and the grease can penetrate there.
-Then the system pressure in the mixer/reactor is increased.
-This allows the grease to penetrate into the pores of the compacts.
+Pelletised compound feeds sometimes have to be impregnated with high fat contents.
+In this case, impregnation can be conveniently carried out by heating and vacuuming the pellets before adding the fat.
+The capillaries are then free of air and the fat can penetrate.
+Then the system pressure in the mixer/reactor is slowly increased to ambient pressure.
+This allows the fat to penetrate into the pores of the compacts.

-We must answer your question with a clear yes.
-Horizontal paddle dryers and the vertical dryers shown above achieve comparable drying results.
+Yes, definitely.
+Horizontal paddle dryers and the vertical dryers shown above provide comparable drying results.

-There are also interesting distinguishing features when comparing horizontal and vertical apparatus.
-This concerns the type of flowing and mixing.
+There are also interesting distinguishing features when comparing horizontal and vertical units.
+This concerns the method of diffusion and mixing.

-Such detailed questions are quickly clarified when drying trials are demonstrated in the technical center. amixon GmbH would be pleased to invite you to this.
-In this context, many other questions can also be answered on topics such as particularly gentle mixing, variable filling degrees or residual emptying.
+Such detailed questions are quickly clarified when test drying trials are demonstrated in the amixon® technical centre.
+You are cordially invited to attend.
+In this context, many other questions can also be answered, for example on topics such as particularly gentle mixing, variable filling degrees or residual emptying.

 © Copyright by amixon GmbH